telerik/blazor-docs/knowledge-base/form-chrome-autofill.md

 ## To Reproduce

-1. Run this snippet in the browser
+1. Run this snippet in the browser.
-2. Fill in the form and click Submit
+2. Fill in the form and click Submit.
-3. In the browser popup asking you to save the form data, confirm and let Chrome save it
+3. In the browser popup asking you to save the form data, confirm and let Chrome save it.
-4. Reload the page - the browser will autofill the saved data
+4. Reload the page - the browser will autofill the saved data.

 ````CSHTML
 @* This example showcases the problematic configuration *@